FRB 20210405I: a nearby Fast Radio Burst localised to sub-arcsecond precision with MeerKAT: Introduction

 Fast radio bursts (FRBs) are short, bright, coherent radio transients with durations on the order of milliseconds \citep[see e.g.][for recent reviews]{2019ARA&A..57..417C,2019A&ARv..27....4P,2021arXiv210710113P,2021Univ....7..453C,2021A&G....62.1.29C}.
 Most FRBs are observed as one-off events, though some are observed to repeat.
 Due to their transient nature and short duration, localising one-off events to less than a few arcseconds remains a challenge.

-The first FRB to be localised, FRB~20121102A, was a repeater.
-This repeating nature allowed it to ultimately be localised to 0\farcs1 \citep{2017Natur.541...58C,2017ApJ...834L...8M} and associated it with a faint, persistent radio source (PRS). \citet{2017ApJ...834L...7T} were then able to follow-up the persistent source with the Gemini North telescope, revealing a dwarf galaxy at a redshift of z=0.19273(8).
+{The first FRB to be localised, FRB~20121102A, was a repeater.
+This repeating nature allowed it to ultimately be localised to 0\farcs1 \citep{2017Natur.541...58C,2017ApJ...834L...8M} and associated it with a faint, continuum radio source which exhibits flux variability of tens of percent on day timescales. \citet{2017ApJ...834L...7T} imaged the position of the FRB with the Gemini North telescope, revealing a dwarf galaxy at a redshift of z=0.19273(8).
 This galaxy has a low metallicity and shows no signs of AGN activity.

-The case of FRB~20121102A demonstrates how important localisation is for determining properties of FRBs and their hosts, giving us hints about the origin of FRBs.
-However, FRB~20121102A was only localised because it repeats.
-There were $\sim$800 published FRBs in the Supernova Working Group Transient Name Server\footnote{\href{https://www.wis-tns.org/}{https://www.wis-tns.org/}} (TNS) at the time of writing, and only 22 known repeaters.
-Two of these repeaters, FRB~20121102A \citep{2020MNRAS.495.3551R,2021MNRAS.500..448C,2021Natur.598..267L} and FRB~20180916B \citep{2020Natur.582..351C}, have long-term periodic activity cycles and no discernable short-timescale periods.
-None of the 20 other repeating sources have been observed to have either long-term or short-timescale periods (if any) yet.
-This means that methods for localising bursts upon discovery are crucial for investigating FRBs.
+Very long baseline interferometry (VLBI) follow-up observations with milli-arcsecond resolution revealed a project linear separation of $\lesssim 40$~pc between the source of the FRBs and the persistent continuum radio source with the latter having a projected size of $\lesssim 0.7$~pc \citep{2017ApJ...834L...8M}.
+All together, the observations suggest that the source of the FRBs could be associated with a low-luminosity active galactic nucleus or a young neutron star powering a supernova remnant \citep{2017Natur.541...58C,2017ApJ...834L...8M}.
+The case of FRB~20121102A demonstrates how important localisation is for identifying host galaxies and unveiling local environments, ultimately shedding light on the physical processes leading to the burst production. }